Eiledon/alloworigin/README.md

 basic usage
 http://alloworigin.com/get?url=http://example.com

 with callback
 http://alloworigin.com/get?url=http://example.com&callback=foo

-anonymous request using tor, with callback http://alloworigin.com/get?url=http://example.com&callback=foo&tor=1
+anonymous request using tor, with callback
+http://alloworigin.com/get?url=http://example.com&callback=foo&tor=1

+***alloworigin.com may be unstable at the moment as it is on a test server***